Our Premium and Ultimate plans guarantee up to 90+ points score increase or your money back.

 Adaptive learning technology focuses on your academic weaknesses.

-Which of the following most logically completes the argument?
+Which of the following best completes the passage below?